 Practical Limits to the 80/20 Rule:

-- You should not focus on just the 20 percent of top performers on your team at the expense of the other 80 percent.
-You are accountable for increasing the number of top performers as well as assessing and potentially eliminating those who are consistently poor performers.
+If you're a manager, don't focus on the 20% of top performers on your team at the expense of the other 80%.
+You are responsible for increasing the number of top performers, not just assessing and potentially eliminating those who are poor performers.

-Pareto’s Principle or the 80/20 Rule is a useful construct when analyzing our efforts and outcomes.
-It is priceless when applied to task or goal lists, and it provides a useful analytical framework for many problem situations.
-Use it liberally, but don’t accept it as an absolute or you are likely to misstep.
+Pareto’s principle is a useful construct when analyzing efforts and outcomes.
+It is valuable when applied to lists of tasks or goals.
+It can provide a useful framework for addressing many problems.
+Use it liberally, but don’t forget that 20% of anything is not an insignificant amount.